 Articles on Toxics Use Reduction

 Rick Reibstein, former OTA Senior Environmental Analyst, had an article published in the journal, Sustain, a publication from the Kentucky Institute for the Environment and Sustainable Development at the University of Louisville.
 The article was a summary of the effectiveness study completed last year.

-Rick Reibstein, former OTA Senior Environmental Analyst, was published in the Winter 2005 edition of Environmental Quality Management.
+Rick Reibstein was also published in the Winter 2005 edition of Environmental Quality Management.
 The article stressed the importance of integrating pollution prevention into emergency planning for facilities.